belgianmobility/nextmoov-smop-maps/README.md

 ### Importer

-Uses imposm to import OpenStreetMap (OSM) pbf file into a Postgresql database with Postgis extension enabled.
+Acquire OSM pbf file from Geofabrik and uses imposm to import OpenStreetMap (OSM) pbf file into a Postgresql database with Postgis extension enabled.

 ### Server